-- Museum owns 12 Bruegel originals (the most significant collection in the world)
+- Museum owns 12 Bruegel paintings

 - Includes The Tower of Babel